Mothers who have an overabundance of breast milk can help those who have difficulties producing enough by donating or

 As a peer-to-peer site, Only the Breast isn’t as closely regulated as a milk bank might be.
 Buyers and sellers are encouraged to read, study, and follow the guidelines and expectations as far as aseptic technique for expressing, handling, storing, and shipping human milk.
 It is also for this reason that the FDA warns against selling and buying online.

 On the Only the Breast site, mothers can post ads to buy or sell breastmilk.
 Buyers can browse ads by age of the baby or by categories such as fresh on demand, vegan diets, milk for sick or premature babies, local buyers or sellers, and even men who are looking to buy milk.

-It is extremely important to screen donors for all the requirements.
+It is very important to screen donors for all the requirements.
 It is equally as important to be sure that milk is pasteurized before use, as bacteria can grow in unpasteurized milk.

 If you have more questions regarding this do-it-yourself process, you can visit Only the Breast’s Buy Sell Donate page or its Tips page.
 We recommend reading through the website thoroughly to fully understand the process as this can protect you and the receiving party.